joanna-tang/dockerhw4/README.md

 To start the project, use the below command:
 >docker-compose up -d

+To initialize redis, use the redis-cli and run this command:
+>set count 0

 When the project is up, they should look like this:
 ![image](https://user-images.githubusercontent.com/101609196/167275218-a5d9d0c6-b82d-4df8-be0c-149808295791.png)